Dua Saleh: Career

 Saleh stated they were not in a rush to put out music but that by October 2018, they had "a lot of fuckin' songs" recorded and intended to release an EP later in the year.
 Local alternative newspaper City Pages listed Saleh at number four that year on their annual Picked to Click list of new artists the publication's writers were excited about.
 Saleh's debut EP, Nūr, was released on January 3, 2019, on the Against Giants label under their full name, Dua Saleh.
 The five-track Nūr received positive reviews from Pitchfork and Robert Christgau and was supported by a music video release for the song "Warm Pants" that April.
 They released two more videos that year, for "Sugar Mama" in October and for their new single "Pretty Kitten" in December.

 By early 2020, Saleh was noted in the Minnesota Daily as having a national following.
 Saleh characterized their musical success as feeling like an accident to them, and said that they were still in the process of developing their identity as a musician.
 Their next EP, Rosetta, was released in June 2020 and their third, Crossover, came out October 2021.

 On May 30, 2020, Saleh released the single "body cast" to address police brutality.
 Proceeds from the song's download on Bandcamp are being donated to the Minneapolis-based justice organization, Black Visions Collective.
 The track includes audio clips from a 2019 viral video of Angela Whitehead standing up to police who illegally entered her home.
 The song's video lists the names of unarmed African Americans killed by the police.

 Saleh released their first album, I Should Call Them, in October 2024.
 A concept album about two lovers meeting, breaking up, and meeting again while the world ends, Saleh cowrote the 11 tracks on the record with Emma DD and Josef Lamercier.
 Featured artists on the 1Mind-produced I Should Call Them include Ambré, serpentwithfeet, Gallant, and Sid Sriram.

+On February 3, 2026 they released "Flood" / "Glow", featuring Bon Iver, as the lead singles to their second album, Of Earth & Wires, which was released May 15, 2026.

 In addition to writing and performing music and poetry, Saleh has also acted, including in 20% Theatre Company's November 2018 production of Waafrika 123 in Minneapolis.
 Saleh was cast in the third season of Netflix's comedy-drama Sex Education as the recurring character Cal.
 They returned for the fourth season, which was released in 2023.